qwertie/ecsharp/lemp/lemp-pattern-matching.md

 But wait, there's more!
 In fact, `alt class` can do more than ADTs in other languages that support ADTs, because it "accepts" its identity as a class hierarchy instead of pretending to be a traditional mathematical disjoint union: _it has the same capabilities as a normal class hierarchy_.

-For one thing, notice that `Leaf` and `Node` both have a `Value` property.
+For starters, notice that `Leaf` and `Node` both have a `Value` property.
 We can move the common property into the base class like this:

 ~~~csharp
 public partial abstract alt class BinaryTree<T> where T: IComparable<T>